 Prior to founding and launching JUICE, Neil was an owner in StreamTheWorld and was instrumental in building StreamTheWorld into the world's first, and largest, in-stream programmatic audio platform prior to its sale in June 2010.

 Throughout his career, Neil has been the recipient of numerous academic and business awards.
-In 2007, Mr. Sweeney was awarded a Gold medal at the 2007 Media Innovation awards for his integration of mobile technology into the Grammys’ award show - an initiative that the Grammys’ has since taken worldwide.
+In 2007, Mr. Sweeney was awarded a Gold medal at the 2007 Media Innovation awards for his integration of mobile technology into the Grammys award show - an initiative that the Grammys has since taken worldwide.

-Neil is currently a Mentor at Next36, a large startup accelerator organization as well as being an adviser to over 12 individual entrepreneurs and startups.
-Neil is the entrepreneur in residence at Toronto Rehabilitation Institute, the worlds most technically advanced facility in creating assistive technologies and treatments to enhance the lives of older people and those with disabling injury or illness.
-Neil’s work has been featured in Bloomberg, Ad Age, Ad Week, MSNBC, Ad Exchanger, Venture Beat, MediaPost and others.
+Neil is currently a mentor at Techstars, the most prolific startup incubator in the world, as well as Next36.
+In addition, Neil is also the entrepreneur in residence at Toronto Rehabilitation Institute, the world's most technically advanced facility in creating assistive technologies and treatments to enhance the lives of the elderly and those with a disabling injury or illness.
+Neil’s work has been featured in Bloomberg, Ad Age, AdWeek, MSNBC, AdExchanger, Venture Beat, Globe&Mail, MediaPost and others.
 He is a frequent industry speaker having been featured at IAB, M1, StreetFight summits as well as Mobile World Congress and investment panels including Progress Partners.

 Neil holds an MBA from the University of Edinburgh and works from New York, when he is not home in Toronto with his wife and two children.